AdyGCode/yt-clone/ReadMe.md

 sail php artisan migrate:fresh --seed
 ```

+![Seeding the users and creating their channels and teams at the
+same time](docs/images/Seeding-users-channels-teams.png)

 ### Add, Commit, Push

 Let's add the new code to version control.

 ```bash
 git add .